twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/add.md

     `--autotemplate` uses a greedy algorithm which occasionally generates templates with unwanted variable substitutions.
 Carefully review any templates it generates.

+    `--autotemplate` has been deprecated and will be removed in a future release of chezmoi.

 ## `--encrypt`